-Out of all the proposed solutions, the internal gas target cell is a genuine solution to make fixed target at the LHC, at limited cost by re-using an existing LHC experiment, and with a variety of polarised and unpolarised gas target.
-From the experience gained with SMOG, and further tests of gas injection in LSS4 and near ALICE, ATLAS and CMS, we consider the option of direct-injection of gas in the LHC beampipe as a viable solution to be run parallel to the collider mode.
-As highlighted above, the SMOG system is however not optimised and faces some limitations: the gas pressure --thus the target density-- is limited, only noble gases can be injected, the heavier noble gases may only be used before long YETS and the injection period are currently significantly limited.
-Last but not least, a SMOG-like system does not allow to inject polarised gases.
+Out of all the proposed solutions, the internal gas-target cell is a genuine solution to make fixed target at the LHC, at limited cost by re-using an existing LHC experiment, and with a variety of polarised and unpolarised gas targets.
+From the experience gained with SMOG, and further tests of gas injection in Long Straight Section 4 (LSS4) and near ALICE, ATLAS and CMS, we consider the option of direct-injection of gas in the LHC beampipe as a viable solution to be run parallel to the collider mode.
+As highlighted above, the SMOG system is however not optimised and faces some limitations: the gas pressure --thus the target density-- is limited, only noble gases can be injected, the heavier noble gases may only be used before long YETS and the injection periods are currently significantly limited.
+Last but not least, a SMOG-like system does not allow one to inject polarised gases.

 Some of these limitations can be lifted by the installation of specific pumping systems, which would however reduce the portability of the system\footnote{A SMOG-like system essentially reduces to a gas bottle, some valves and pressure gauges, a NEG filter and a small capillary to the beam pipe.}.
-In addition, a specific injection system would allow one to inject a jet of polarised gases such as H, D and $^3$He as well as heavier noble gases.
+In addition, a specific injection system would allow one to inject heavier noble gases as well as a jet of polarised gases such as H, D and $^3$He.
 One illustrative example of such an option is the H-jet system~\cite{Zelenski:2005mz} used on the BNL-RHIC collider as a proton-beam polarimeter (see Appendix \ref{appendix:Gas_jet}).
 In short, it offers much higher target densities than the current SMOG system, opens the possibilities for highly polarised target and can be coupled to a collider.